gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/software-engineering.md

 * Do they know the pains of the customers or are they shielded away by a wall of stakeholders, business departments, program managers and never have the chance to get in contact with customers?
-* Do your developers drive the own features to implement and not only getting them at the sprint-planning or from a roadmap?
+* Do your developers drive their own features or do they only get them at the sprint-planning?

 Finally empowered engineers means a mindset change in the whole company, see [Marty